Codeinwp/pirate-forms/readme.txt

 - It's fully customizable

-Pirate Forms plugin allows you to customize everything you want.
+Pirate Contact Form plugin allows you to customize everything you want.
 You can change the field labels and decide what message to tell your visitors when an error shows up.
 You can also decide which fields are required and which are not.

 - Provides reCaptcha